rgrinberg/entity-res-challenge/README.md

   necessary that could be eliminated.

 * There are tons and tons of intermediate allocations that are not necessary.
-  Part of it is a by part of exploratory programming in FP which overuses linked lists somewhat.
+  Part of it is a by product of exploratory programming in FP which overuses linked lists somewhat.
 I could easily cut the performance in half by replacing some lists with iterables for example.